luvgadhvi/luvgadhvi/README.md

 ## 🚀 *About me*

-I'm a frontend web and mobile developer.I am enthusiastic about Web and Mobile App Development, I always keep myself up to date on what's new in that world by building side projects and reading tech articles.
+I am enthusiastic about Web and Mobile App Development, I always keep myself up to date on what's new in that world by building side projects and reading tech articles.
 I am a big believer in Open Source Technologies.

 ## ⚒ *My Experience*

+- Experience in developing Responsive websites.
+- Experience in developing back end services and process, also have worked with Oracle SQL.
+- Have experience in working in domains such as content management, healthcare, etc.

 ## 👨‍💻 *My Tech Stack*: